andrewmoles2/r-pre-sessional/r-pre-sessional.md

 # Accessing and opening the in-person pre-sessional materials (optional extra)

 As an optional extra, you can prepare for the in-person workshops by accessing the materials for the workshops.
-Below is some information on how to do this.
+Below is information and steps on how to do this.

 ## Access to the DSL-R-Presessional team on MS Teams